 When you first get a dog all the gear you have to buy can be a bit overwhelming.
 You will get lots of different advice and be exposed to so many different brands and choices.
 What to go for?

 Choosing the best dog leash is no exception.
 There are all different sizes, patterns and styles.
-It can be mind-boggling.
+It can be mind-boggling to choose from among the best dog leashes.
 It is such a crucial piece of kit, used on a daily basis for safety, control, managing social interactions, training and in some scenarios it is a legal requirement.

-It is used every day for doggy walks, so choosing the right leash is really important
+It is used every day for doggy walks, so choosing the right dog leash is really important

 We have outlined most of the different types below with some details on the pros and cons to help you to make a more informed choice.

 This should be in every dog owners walking kit.
-These leashes are normally anywhere between 3 and 8 foot in length.
+These dog leashes are comfortable to hold and normally anywhere between 3 and 8 foot in length.
 They are most commonly made from nylon or leather but they are also available in other materials like rope or environmentally friendly hemp.
 They usually have a trigger hook clip on the end to connect to your dog’s collar or harness and a loop to grip at the other end, this can sometimes be padded for extra comfort.

 The length you go for will depend on personal preference.
 For smaller dogs, people often opt for slightly longer in comparison to the length required for a large dog breed.
 A slightly longer option gives your dog slightly more room to allow them to enjoy a sniff and a bit more freedom.
 It is also easier to work with when working on loose leash walking training.

-This dog is enjoying a stroll along the beach in a standard flat leash
+This dog is enjoying a stroll along the beach in a standard flat dog leash

-Adjustable length training leash – a versatile leash and my recommendation
+Adjustable length training dog leash – a versatile dog leash and my recommendation

 I also like that it is easy to clip it around something if you need to tether your dog.
 Whilst I would never recommend leaving your dog unsupervised outside, if you are having a picnic or stopping at a cafe it can be really handy.

-We use the Halti Training Leash and although I could go for the small size given Annie’s weight, I choose the thicker version as I find it comfier to handle and it does not weigh her down too much.
+We use the Halti Training Dog Leash and although I could go for the small size given Annie’s weight, I choose the thicker heavy duty leash as I find it comfier to handle and it does not weigh her down too much.
 The large size would not be suitable for a very small breed though.

 There are lots of brands out there though and they are also available in leather varieties, although these do tend to be more expensive.